Single-effect Evaporators: Interactive Simulations and Digital Experiment

-The first simulation plays directly in a browser.
-The optional simulation was prepared using Mathematica and can be viewed using the free Wolfram player
+The first simulation and the optional digital experiment play directly in a browser.
+The optional simulation was prepared using Mathematica and can be viewed using the free Wolfram player.
+Try to predict the behavior when a parameter changes before changing that parameter.

 Try to answer these questions before determining the answer with the simulation.
 We suggest that you write down the reasons for your answers.